cfe-lab/Kive/cluster-setup/README.md

 this password and discard the file; the file should be present in the old system's `rsnapshot` backups anyway if needed later.)

+Preserve a copy of the `barman` user's `.pgpass` file.
+This contains the passwords used by the `barman` and `streaming_barman` users when connecting to PostgreSQL, and keeping these makes it easier to get the database set back up after importing the database from the old system.

 ### Install Ubuntu and do basic network setup on the head node

 First, manually install Ubuntu Jammy on the head node using an Ubuntu live USB drive.
 - Create a user with username `ubuntu` when prompted during installation.
 This will be our "bootstrap" user.
-- Choose the 120GB SSD as the root drive.
+- Choose a root drive.
+As of the time of writing, there is a 120GB SSD on the system; this is an appropriate choice for the root drive.
 - Manually set up the LAN-facing interface (probably `eno0`) with IP address and subnet 192.168.69.86/23, with gateway 192.168.68.1 and DHCP server 192.168.168.101.
 Once this is done, you can interact with the head node via SSH.